chriskrycho/v4.chriskrycho.com/converted/theology/paul-apostle-gods-glory-christ.md

 * * * * *

 <a name="fn1">^1^</a> Credobaptism is the view that only professing
-believers should be baptized, while paedobaptism is the view the the children of believing parents also ought to be baptized.
+believers should be baptized, while paedobaptism is the view that the children of believing parents also ought to be baptized.
 <a href="#fn1-ret">↑<?a ?>